Timeshare Real Estate

-The last several decades have ushered in many changes in the roles that sellers, buyers and real estate agents play in property sales and transactions.
-The number of for-sale-by-owner real estate listings now rival those which are managed by licensed agents; many home buyers are utilizing access to the MLS (Multi-Listing Service) to search for properties themselves rather than enlisting the help of a professional realtor.
-Essentially, consumer access to once-privileged information and the ease of using online services has revolutionized the real estate industry, and it has revolutionized the timeshare industry as well.
+The last several decades have ushered in many changes in the roles that sellers, buyers, and real estate agents play in property sales and transactions.
+The number of for-sale-by-owner real estate listings now rival those which are managed by licensed agents.
+Consumer access to once-privileged information and the ease of using online services has revolutionized the real estate industry, and it has revolutionized the timeshare industry as well.

 These changing consumer real estate trends have not been limited to traditional residential real estate and commercial real estate transactions; they have had a significant impact on timeshare real estate transactions as well.
 Though many consumers do not realize it, buying, selling or renting timeshare often constitutes a legal real estate transaction that is not only binding but often regulated by law.

-Because deeded timeshares are legal property, they can be sold, rented, willed and inherited just like traditional real estate.
+Because deeded timeshares are legal property, they can be sold, rented, willed, and inherited just like traditional real estate.
 If you inherit a timeshare, you will assume responsibility for any mortgage payments as well as the annual property taxes/maintenance fees, just as you would if you inherited a traditional home.
 Similarly, if you decide you do not want the timeshare vacation property, you are still responsible for these expenses until you sell the property and transfer the title to the new owner.
-Whether you decide to keep or sell timeshare property, you many wish to hire an attorney or work with a professional timeshare closing company to help you legally transfer the title of the timeshare from the deceased to you or the buyer.
-Click here for more information on what to do if you have inherited timeshare real estate.
+Whether you decide to keep or sell timeshare property, you may wish to hire an attorney or work with a professional timeshare closing company to help you legally transfer the title of the timeshare from the deceased to you or the buyer.

 If you initially purchased on the resale market (directly from the previous timeshare owner), your outlook is a little more promising.
 Because timeshare resales are generally priced closer to the real market value than developer-sold timeshares, the price you initially paid will be similar to what you can expect to receive for its sale.

 Take Florida, for instance.
 Because Florida is home to the most timeshare resorts of any state in the U.S., they led the way in implementing laws regulating the timeshare real estate industry.
 The Florida Vacation Plan and Timesharing Act stipulates that the rescission period for timeshare contracts is 10 calendar days, provided the developer/seller is notified in writing.
-Timeshare closings processed before the 10 day rescission period are not legally binding.
-Click here for other examples of state regulation of timeshares.
+Timeshare closings processed before the 10-day rescission period are not legally binding.

 Whether you sell or buy timeshare real estate independently or through a timeshare broker or timeshare realtor, we recommend that all legal aspects of the timeshare closing and title transfer be handled by a closing company with timeshare specific experience.
 For a low cost, a closing company can handle the legal contracts, have them reviewed by a licensed attorney to ensure accuracy, and can hold the buyer’s purchase sum in escrow until the sale is complete to ensure that the buyer gets what is advertised and the seller has a legitimately interested buyer.